LivingPackets hopes to nurture a circular economy with its smart parcels – TechCrunch

 “If you think about it, online transactions are still risky,” said co-founder Sebastian Rumberg.
 “The physical transaction and financial transaction don’t happen in parallel: You pay up front, and the seller sends something into the void.
 You may not receive it, or maybe you do and you say you didn’t, so the company has to claim it with insurers.”

-“The logistics system is over capacity; There’s frustration with DHL and other carriers,” he said.
-“People in ecommerce and logistics know what they’re missing, what their problems are.
+“The logistics system is over-capacity; there’s frustration with DHL and other carriers,” he said.
+“People in e-commerce and logistics know what they’re missing, what their problems are.
 Demand has grown, but there’s no innovation.”

 And indeed, it does seem strange that although delivery has become much more important to practically everyone over the last decade and especially in recent months, it’s pretty much done the same way it’s been done for a century — except you might get an email when the package arrives.
-LivingPackets aims to upend this by completely reinventing the package, leaving things like theft, damage, and missed connections in the past.
+LivingPackets aims to upend this by completely reinventing the package, leaving things like theft, damage and missed connections in the past.

 “You’re in full control of everything involved,” he explained.
 “You know where the parcel is, what’s happening to it.
 You can look inside.
 You can say, I’m not at the location for delivery right now, I’m at my office, and just update the address.
 You don’t need filling material, you don’t need a paper label.
 You can tell when the seal is broken, when the item is removed.”